15 Best Tips for Surviving Flight Cancellations

 Whether you’re traveling for work or pleasure, flight cancellations can wreak havoc on your plans.
 In light of the recent IT outage that affected thousands of flights and caused massive Delta Airlines flight cancellations at my home airport of Atlanta, I thought I’d share a few tips about dealing with flight cancellations.

-I barely missed this recent incident, arriving at an already chaotic Hartsfield Jackson International Airport at 11:30 pm on the day before, from Puerto Rico, to lines of travelers with missed connections because of stormy weather conditions.
+I barely missed this recent incident, arriving from Puerto Rico – on a delayed flight – to an already chaotic Hartsfield Jackson International Airport at 11:30 pm the night before with lines of travelers and missed connections caused by stormy weather conditions.

-These two experiences taught me a lot about delays and flight cancellations.
-And even though it might seem silly to prepare for something that could happen, it’s that one time when you weren’t prepared that will get you.
+While neither experience was anything like the IT outage, both situations were super stressful and in the case of Hawaii, very disappointing since we missed 24 hours of our long awaited vacation.
+Those two experiences taught me a lot about flight cancellations.
+And even though it might seem silly to prepare for something that could happen, it’s that one time when you don’t prepare that will get you.

 This article may contains affiliate links.
 That means I might earn a commission, at no extra cost to you, if you book or buy something through a link I share.
 That keeps Southerner Says online and on the road.
 Thank you for your support.